 reimbursement of any expenditure for which any person has been reimbursed by the State or any person.
 For purposes of this item (8), a per diem allowance is not a reimbursement.

-(9) For the purchase of or installment payment for a
+(9) For the lease or purchase of or installment

-motor vehicle unless the political committee can demonstrate that purchase of a motor vehicle is more cost-effective than leasing a motor vehicle as permitted under this item (9).
-A political committee may lease or purchase and insure, maintain, and repair a motor vehicle if the vehicle will be used primarily for campaign purposes or for the performance of governmental duties.
-A committee shall not make expenditures for use of the vehicle for non-campaign or non-governmental purposes.
+payment for a motor vehicle unless the political committee can demonstrate the vehicle will be used primarily for campaign purposes or for the performance of governmental duties.
+Nothing in this paragraph prohibits a political committee from using political funds to make expenditures related to vehicles not purchased or leased by a political committee, provided the expenditure relates to the use of the vehicle for primarily campaign purposes or the performance of governmental duties.
 Persons using vehicles not purchased or leased by a political committee may be reimbursed for actual mileage for the use of the vehicle for campaign purposes or for the performance of governmental duties.
 The mileage reimbursements shall be made at a rate not to exceed the standard mileage rate method for computation of business expenses under the Internal Revenue Code.

 (10) Directly for an individual's tuition or other

 educational expenses, except for governmental or political purposes directly related to a candidate's or public official's duties and responsibilities.

 (11) For payments to a public official or candidate